marchandd/term_x11shared_sudoers_firefox/README.md

 ### Command line explanation

 Make sure your user / group id is 1000.
 Run terminal with your account.
-Display your ids with this command :
+Display your ids with this command:

 :computer: id -a

-If not equal to 1000, try another command :
+If not equal to 1000, try another command:

 :computer: sudo su

 :computer: id -a

 ### Firewall